-You can look for a Payroll Turkey Company or, your need to know that Turkish corporate has been really westernized.
-The “modern“ Corporate Tax was created by the law of June 3, 1949 and entered into force on January 1, 1950.
-The law was codified, and 1950 represents by therefore the year of the first Corporate Tax Code, the KVK (Kurumlar Vergisi Kanunu), largely influenced by German taxation.
-By way of comparison, the Corporate Tax was created in France in 1948 and, in Germany, in 1920.
-The Turkish government’s deliberate inspiration for the provisions German Corporate Tax Körperschaftssteuer is already a first step towards the westernization and Europeanization of the Turkish tax system.
+You can easily find a Payroll Turkey Company but if you don’t wish to look for one you’ll need to know that Turkish corporations have been thoroughly westernized.
+The “modern“ Corporate Tax was spawned with the 3rd of June 1949 law and started being in forced on January 1st 1950.
+The law was codified and gave birth, in 1950, to the first Corporate Tax Code: the KVK (Kurumlar Vergisi Kanunu), largely influenced by German fashions of taxation.
+In comparison, the Corporate Tax was first implemented in France, in 1948, and, in Germany, in 1920.
+The Turkish government’s deliberate inspiration from the provisions German Corporate Tax : Körperschaftssteuer, is already a the first step towards the westernization and Europeanization of the Turkish tax system.

-Such a statement can be made to with regard to the main codes which are the Income Tax Code (GVK), the Code of Corporate Tax (KVK), the Value Added Tax Code (KDVK) and the Code of Turkish Tax Procedure (VUK).
-The current Turkish Corporate Tax Code establishes, in its article 1, the list of persons falling within the scope of the Corporate Tax:
+Such a statement also has to be made in consideration of the main codes which are: the Income Tax Code (GVK), the Code of Corporate Tax (KVK), the Value Added Tax Code (KDVK) and the Code of Turkish Tax Procedure (VUK).
+The current Turkish Corporate Tax Code establishes, in its first article, the list of people falling within the scope of the Corporate Tax and they are:

 public limited companies, limited liability companies;

-Under Article 25 of the former Corporate Tax Code (KVK) 554, the Corporate Tax rate in Turkey was 30%.
-It’s now 20%, in accordance with article 30-1 of the new Turkish Corporate Tax Code introduced by the law of June 21, 2006 555.
-The new 20% rate came into effect retroactively on 1 January 1, 2006 and therefore applies to profits made since that date.
+As Article 25, of the former Corporate Tax Code (KVK) 554, states, the Corporate Tax rate in Turkey was of 30%.
+It is now of 20%, in accordance with article 30-1 of the new Turkish Corporate Tax Code, introduced by the law of June 21st 2006, 555.
+The new 20% rate came into effect retroactively on January 1st 2006 and therefore applies to profits made since then.

-Turkey, unlike France, applies a single rate of Tax on Companies.
-In fact, France, apart from the rate of 33.1 / 3%, also has a reduced rate of 15% 556, applicable to small and medium-sized enterprises.
+Turkey, unlike France, applies the same Tax rate on all Companies.
+In fact, France, in addition to having the 33.1 / 3% rate, also has a diminished rate of 15% 556, more applicable to small and medium-sized enterprises.

-The existence of a tax system governed by one or more tax rates does not attest not the degree of modernization of this system.
-The majority of European countries have only one only corporate tax rate.
-Therefore, the single tax rate will not be taken into account in this research as a criterion of modernism.
+The existence of a tax system governed by one or more tax rates does not mean the system is more modern.
+The broad majority of European countries have only one corporate tax rate.
+Therefore, the single tax rate will not serve as a criterium of modernism in this research paper.

-The corporate tax base of companies located in Turkish territory is represented by the “establishment profit” (kurum kazanç) made during a exercice.
-Turkish tax authorities use the term “establishment profit” to distinguish between profits of different establishments to facilitate the taxation of the business when it has several establishments.
-The tax concept of “establishment profit” is all the more appreciable when the company operates establishments in several countries.
+The corporate tax base of companies located in Turkish territory is represented by the “establishment profit” (kurum kazanç) established during an exercise period.
+Turkish tax authorities use the term “establishment profit” to distinguish between profits of different establishments in the goal of guarantying the taxation of the entire business when it has several different establishments.
+The tax concept of “establishment profit” is even better when the company operates establishments in numerous (pour éviter une repetition) countries.